Isilon/isilon_sdk/readme.pypi.md

 ## About
 This package is part of the Isilon SDK.
-It includes language bindings for easier programmatic access to the OneFS API for cluster configuration (on your cluster this is the REST API made up of all the URIs underneath https://[cluster]:8080/platform/*, also called the "Platform API" or PAPI").
+It includes language bindings for easier programmatic access to the OneFS API for cluster configuration (on your cluster this is the REST API made up of all the URIs underneath `https://[cluster]:8080/platform/*`, also called the "Platform API" or "PAPI").

 ## Installation